SwapnilDaddikar07/golang-prometheus/README.md

 3. Summary
 4. Histogram  (Used to group data into buckets and primarily used for data like response time and response size)

-The library provided wrappers which can be used to define metrics , register them automatically to default registerer.
+The library provides wrappers which can be used to define metrics , register them automatically to default registerer.